CFast-lang/CFast-Core/docs/readme.md

+# THESE IS NOT THE DOCUMENTATION FOR THE CFAST PROGRAMMING LANGUAGE FOR THAT SEE THE MAIN CFAST PROGRAMMING LANGUAGE REPO

-# First see the instruction for all the supported architectures
+First see the instruction for all the supported architectures